cmpute/num-prime/ROADMAP.md

 - Support `rug` and `ibig` as backend
 - Support `rug` & `primal` or `primesieve-sys` as PrimeBuffer backend
 - Support async and multi-thread
+- Implement factorization for Gaussian integers (and other quadratic integers?)

 # Not in plan
 - Support number field sieve factorization (this is efficient only for very larg numbers)